PlasmaControl/plasma-profile-predictor/README.md

-# SC18 Tutorial: Deep Learning At Scale
+# Plasma Profile Predictor

-This repository contains the material for the SC18 tutorial:
+This repository is largely adapted from material for the SC18 tutorial:
 *Deep Learning at Scale*.
+Their readme contents are below.

 Here you will links to slides and resources as well as all the code for the hands-on sessions.